 PROGRAM HOURS: 36

-The MATL is a 36-credit hour degree program with a simple threefold structure:
+The MATL is a 36-credit hour degree program:

 An accredited undergraduate degree with a grade point average of 2.5 (on a 4.0 scale) or better is expected for admission as a Regular Student.

 International students, non-degree seeking students (including students seeking to audit), and students without a bachelor’s degree may view additional requirements here.

 Up to 18 hours in graduate studies may be transferred towards the completion of the Master of Divinity.
 If you have more questions about transfer of credits or admission requirements, please see the Academic Catalog or contact us.

 Tuition is $540/credit hour for Fall 2021 – Summer 2022.
 97% of enrolled NTS students receive financial assistance.
 The office of financial aid is committed to coming alongside students to resource and help them make graduate-level education an affordable reality.
 The general scholarship application is embedded in the NTS application.
 View more about program costs, fees and additional financial aid options here.

 For admission to a master's degree program, prepare to submit the following during the application process: